 Thank you for being such loyal supporters of soft plastic recycling!

-The Soft Plastics Recycling Scheme is now collecting from selected stores in Auckland, Northland, Waikato & Wellington regions.
+The Soft Plastics Recycling Scheme is now collecting from selected stores around North Island.

-The Soft Plastic Recycling bins are available for use at a number of Countdown, The Warehouse, and other locations.
-We'll be adding more regions during 2020 as processing capacity.
+The Soft Plastic Recycling bins are available for use at a number of Countdown, The Warehouse, New World, Pak'nSave and other locations.
+We'll be adding more regions during 2021.

 We’ve been extremely encouraged by Kiwis’ commitment to recycling their soft plastics.

 Recycling soft plastic is something you can do.